 I also love how they don’t try to cut corners on their services even during COVID by providing a suitable alternative to have the Executive Lounge open and maintain high standards of elite benefits by also including free breakfast for Platinum Elite and higher.
 I also am not forgetting about the chocolates as welcome gift.
 This hotel does go the extra mile to keep guests happy.

 If I ever return to Baku, the JW Marriott will definitely be my first choice of stay.
-Although, there are rumors that there’s a Ritz-Carlton in development for the near future, which would certainly make for an interesting comparison.
+Although, the new Ritz-Carlton has opened, which would certainly make for an interesting comparison.
 Regardless, I really hope that I can return to stay at this amazing property again later in the distant future!